This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-This time of year on the Isle of Man there seems to be at least two small trees flowering with umbels of white flowers: Rowan and Elderflower.
-Rowan isn’t poisonous but it doesn’t have the flavour and aroma that Elderflowers have so have a look at the image below to make sure that you have the right one.
+This time of year on the Isle of Man there seem to be at least two small trees flowering with umbels of white flowers: Rowan and Elderflower.
+Rowan isn’t poisonous but it doesn’t have the flavor and aroma that Elderflowers have so have a look at the image below to make sure that you have the right one.
 If you’re wondering about where to look, Elder trees can often be found along the edges of forested areas, fields, and hedgerows, and there are varieties that grow in the UK, Europe, and parts of North America.

 Leave the flowers outside for an hour or two after picking so that any tiny insects that may have been hiding inside have a chance to escape.
 If the flowers were collected in a bag or basket then it’s also a good idea to take them out and spread them around on a table or large plate to encourage those little guys to find a new home.
 I’m sure that neither you nor they want bugs in your jelly!

-3. Infuse the flowers
+2. Infuse the Elderflowers

 Pour one litre (4 cups) of boiling water over the flowers, cover the pan and then leave it to sit for a couple of hours.
 Once that time has passed, pour it through a jelly bag or muslin to separate the liquid from the flowers.
 While other jelly recipes will warn you against squeezing the bag, it’s perfectly okay to do it for this recipe.
 So go ahead and try to squeeze out every last drop of that delicious Elderflower infusion.

-4. Infuse the Vanilla
+3. Infuse the Vanilla

 Rinse the pan and then pour the Elderflower infusion back in.
-Now turn up the heat to medium and scrape the inner part of your vanilla bean into the liquid – throw the empty pod in for extra flavour.
+Now turn up the heat to medium and scrape the inner part of your vanilla bean into the liquid – throw the empty pod in for extra flavor.
 Put the lid back on the pot and simmer for five minutes before fishing the empty pod out.
 Have a look at your liquid to make sure there aren’t any bits of the pod floating inside but don’t strain the liquid since it would only remove all of those gorgeous little vanilla seeds.

-Now add your lemon juice to the infusion and bring it to a boil.
-Adding lemon juice will intensify the colour but more importantly it will enable your jelly to gel.
+Now add the lemon juice to the infusion and bring it to a boil.
+Adding lemon juice will intensify the color but more importantly, it will enable the jelly to gel.
 Without a bit of acid, Pectin won’t be able to work its magic and you’ll be boiling for ages without coming even close to the setting point.
-If you’re wary of the lemon flavour affecting the jelly, don’t worry since you can’t really taste it.
+If you’re wary of the lemon flavor affecting the jelly, don’t worry since you can’t really taste it.
 Once the Elderflower-Vanilla-Lemon infusion comes to a boil, add the jam sugar and stir until it’s fully dissolved.

-Keep your jelly mix at a rolling boil until it reaches the setting point.
+Keep the jelly mix at a rolling boil until it reaches the setting point.
 There are a couple of ways to determine this but the method I use is to place a small plate in the freezer for ten to fifteen minutes to get it really cold.
 Once I’ve boiled the mixture for about ten minutes I take the plate out and place a generous drop of jelly on the plate.
 Wait a minute until it’s cooled and then poke at it with your finger – if it’s gel-like and/or crinkles up you have setting point.
 If not, put the plate back in the freezer and test again after another five minutes.
-For this recipe I boiled the jelly for twenty minutes before it was ready but the time will vary based on your own stove, elevation, and other factors.
+For this recipe, I boiled the jelly for twenty minutes before it was ready but the time will vary based on your stove, elevation, and other factors.

-7. Pour the jelly into jars
+6. Pour the Jelly into Jars